-A telephone visit can be a convenient way for you to virtually connect with your provider.
-If you've scheduled a telephone appointment, the following tips can help you understand what to expect and how to get ready for a successful virtual visit.
+A phone visit is an easy way for you to virtually connect with your provider without going to your provider’s office.
+If you've scheduled a phone appointment, the tips below will help you know what to expect and help you get ready.

-Here are a couple of things to be aware of:
+Here are a couple of things to know:

-Getting ready for a telephone visit is similar to preparing for an in-person visit.
+Getting ready for a phone visit is similar to preparing for an in-person visit.

 Tell us about you.
 Complete the pre-visit information.
 Plan to have this done at least 15 minutes before your appointment (you can do it up to 3 days in advance).
 Log in to MyChart and look for appointment details.

 Get Your Smartphone Ready

 Your provider may call up to 15 minutes before or after the visit time.
 If it is 15 minutes past your scheduled visit time and your provider has not joined, please call (216) 778-8801 for help.

 Disconnected during your phone visit?
 Your provider will call you back.

 If 15 minutes have passed after your scheduled visit time and your provider has not joined, please call (216) 778-8801 for help.